-Online Threats – Ransomware
+Online Threat – Ransomware

 Ransomware is a form of malicious software which is designed to lock access to files (or even to the whole computer) and threaten the victim into paying money for unlocking them.
 The infected user will often see just a single window on screen, informing them of the ransomware attack and demanding payment.
 Any attempt to close the window in the normal way will fail, and they will be prevented from performing almost all normal functions on their computer.

 This can be extremely scary for a inexperienced computer user, especially if there is sensitive material on the device, or if it is used for running a business.
 Ransomware attacks appear to be increasing, as many people will believe they must give in and pay to prevent embarrassment or the loss of years of work.

 Our advice: Never pay!
 It is very likely that even if you do pay, your files will remain locked.
 Also, it is believed that those who do pay can have their details added to lists which are sold to other scammers as “good targets”.